erich-seifert/mtgDraftLandDistr/DSFinalProject/readmefinal.txt

 * Identify a class you will write to store data critical to the application.
     - The Class would be a distinct card, its name, mana cost/value
     - A Deck contains cards and is a template function
-    - a Hand contains cards and must be sorted
+    - a Hand is a linked list of cards and can be sorted

 * What will be stored in a dynamic array?
 A linked List?
     - Dynamic array = Original Deck